djanovec/MidlandCode-C1/Week 8 - May 13th through May 17th/05-14-19 - Encryption, SSL, and Authentication/Lesson/review.md

 * Validate all possible requirements
 * Keep the form from submitting (and ideally disable the button) until the form is valid

-# Observables, Promises, and Callbacks
+# Observables And Asynchronous Programming
 ## Differences
 * Promises Happen once and then done
     ``` javascript